 Try to find some time to talk about the big things, perhaps over dinner or a coffee.
 Talk about any changes to your care and listen to what they have to say.
 Ask your partner if they’re happy with how they are supporting you.
 Check whether they still want to help you or feel that they have to help you.

 If you’re worried, talk about the things you’d like to change.
 This could be asking your partner to be less involved with your care or to not do a certain thing.
 Try to stay positive and say that you appreciate your partner’s support.
 Suggest alternatives for the things you’d like to change.

 Your partner may not want to talk about their feelings.
 You could encourage them by staying supportive, avoiding blame and listening to them.
 You could also try talking through texting.
 This can give you both time to think about what the other person has said and respond.

 Your partner may prefer to write their feelings down or talk to someone else.
-You could suggest carer support groups or someone independent to help them talk about how they feel.

 There are many ways to contribute to an equal relationship.
 You will support each other in different ways.
 This could be physical or emotional.

 Talking openly can help you feel confident and strong in your relationship.
 It can also help if one of you feels that they are doing more than the other.